fuzzylogicxx/fuzzylogic/posts/jan-2020-record-purchases.md

 ## Oscar Weathers – We're Running Out Of Time / Countdown

-I heard this slice of reissued eighties electrofunk while tuned in to Radio 6 Music.
+A stellar slice of reissued eighties electrofunk which I heard while tuned in to 6Music.
 The original is a much-sought after rarity but fortunately it’s now available once again thanks to Fantasy Love Records.
-This features a great vocal accompanied by Funkadelic-style synths, live bass and horns, for something pretty unique.
+It features a cool vocal accompanied by Funkadelic-style synths, live bass and horns, resulting in something pretty unique.

 <b>Current Favourite Track:</b> We're Running Out Of Time